The many classical faces of quantum structures: Dynamics

+So C*-dynamics of $A$ can be completely justified in terms of $\cC(A)$.
+This also justifies our choice of the topology on $\cC(A)$ induced by the Hausdorff metric.
+See also~\cite{heunenlindenhovius:domains:lmcs}.
+Equilibrium states are described in algebraic quantum theory by \emph{Kubo--Martin--Schwinger} states, and these can be described in terms of $\cC(A)$ as well, see~\cite{gelounflori:kms}.

 We now switch gear.
 By Stone's theorem, 1-parameter groups of unitaries $e^{ith}$ in certain W*-algebras correspond to self-adjoint (possibly unbounded) observables $h$.
-Thus we may forget about the explicit dependence on a time parameter and consider single self-adjoint elements of C*-algebras.
+Thus, we may forget about the explicit dependence on a time parameter and consider single self-adjoint elements of C*-algebras.
 In fact, we will mostly be interested in \emph{symmetries}: self-adjoint unitary elements $s=s^*=s^{-1}$.

 Symmetries are tightly linked to projections.
 Every projection $p$ gives rise to a symmetry $1-2p$, and every symmetry $s$ comes from a projection $(1-s)/2$.
 As they are unitary, the symmetries of a C*-algebra $A$ generate a subgroup $\Sym(A)$ of the unitary group.
 For a commutative C*-algebra $A=C(X)$, symmetries compose, so that $\Sym(A)$ consists of symmetries only.
-For $A=\M_n(\C)$, it turns out that $\Sym(A)$ consists of those unitaries whose determinant is $1$ or $-1$.
+For an $n$-level system $A=\M_n(\C)$, it turns out that $\Sym(A)$ consists of those unitaries $u \in U(n)$ whose determinant is $1$ or~$-1$.
 This `orientation' is what we will add to $\cC(A)$ to make it into a full invariant of $A$.
+See also~\cite{alfsenshultz:orientation}.

 Having enough symmetries means having enough projections.
-Therefore we now consider AW*-algebras rather than general C*-algebras.
+Therefore, we now consider AW*-algebras rather than general C*-algebras.
 For commutative AW*-algebras $C(X)$, the Gelfand spectrum $X$ is not just compact Hausdorff, but \emph{Stonean}, or \emph{extremally disconnected}, in the sense that the closure of an open set is still open.
-(For comparison, the Lawson topology in Corollary~\ref{cor:lawson} is totally disconnected, in the sense that connected components are singleton sets, which is weaker than Stonean.)
+(For comparison, the Lawson topology in Corollary~\ref{cor:lawson} is totally disconnected, in the sense that connected components are singleton sets, which is weaker than~Stonean).